denv

 init initialize a new denv.
 See denv-init(1) for details.

 config manipulate the configuration of the current denv.
-See denv-con‐
+See denv-config(1) for details.

 EXAMPLES